gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 When I moved to San Francisco over three years ago, I was immediately struck by life-advice culture, especially in the work setting.
 Only closer inspection lifted the lid on the little secret - the advice is aspirational.
-It often expresses more the intent of how the world should work than reveals its laws.
+It often expresses more the intent of how the world should work than reveals its mechanics.
 For example, beware of any management book that doesn't talk about emotions.
 Ben Horowitz said once that people management's basic motions are easy and emotions are the hard part of the job.
 I agree and would expand this to health struggles